wp-plugins/display-all-image-file-path/readme.txt

 2. Screenshot of Edit Media Page to see path of image files.

 == Changelog ==

+= 1.1 =
+* Removed additional boxes if there isn't file for them.
+Example when uploading files other than images, there won't be additional file locations.

 = 1.0 =
 * Initial upload.